Baseball America College Player of the Year Award

 The Baseball America College Player of the Year Award is an award given by Baseball America to the best college baseball player of the year.
 The award has been given annually since 1981.
+For the first 8 years of the award, a separate position player and pitcher were recognized; however, Baseball America combined them into a single Player of the Year award from 1989-2024.
+In 2025, Baseball America named LSU pitcher Kade Anderson as the winner of the inaugural College Pitcher of the Year Award after 36 years of having a combined award.